arthurfranca/apicache-plus/README.md

     exclude:        [],             // list status codes to specifically exclude (e.g. [404, 403] cache all responses unless they had a 404 or 403 status)
     include:        [],             // list status codes to require (e.g. [200] caches ONLY responses with a success/200 code)
   },
-  trackPerformance: false,          // enable/disable performance tracking...
+  trackPerformance: false|true,     // enable/disable performance tracking...
 WARNING: super cool feature, but may cause memory overhead issues
   headers: {
     // 'cache-control':  'no-cache' // example of header overwrite },